 - Bluetooth — Toggle Bluetooth state, HID support.

 - Moment bar — Show or hide moment bar and notifications in ProKiosk mode.

 - Connectivity — Turn ON/OFF Wi-Fi, mobile data, data usage on roaming.

 Adding wearables to your employees' set of tools can provide great benefits in terms of productivity, by allowing important information to be accessed at a moment's notice.
 However, in the context of an enterprise environment, how can you ensure that such devices are safe to use, and have not been compromised by malicious users.

 The Knox Tizen SDK for Wearables includes the Attestation API, which you can call to ensure that a Samsung wearable device has not been compromised.
 It does this by comparing current measurements from the device's kernel versus the expected values, to ensure that the kernel that's being run is authentic.
 It also checks that the device's Warranty Bit is intact—it's permanently fused when an unofficial boot loader or kernel is installed.

 - start an attestation check for a device

 - relay the attestation blob, or result, to your web server

-- Airplane mode — Turn ON/OFF the airplane mode on the Gear device.
+- Airplane mode — Turn airplane mode on/off remotely on the Samsung wearable device.